MicrochipTech/RNWFxx_Python_OOB/readme.md

   * When the final AT+ command is executed it usually takes much more time than the previous setup commands.

   * If the final AT+ command fails, it's usually caused by one or more of the previous setup commands for that state.
-This is because the FNWF02 checks each command and accepts it based syntax, not context.
+This is because the RNWFxx checks each command and accepts it based syntax, not context.
 The module does not know what the ultimate task is until the final command.
 Once this occurs, the final command will fail if any of the previous setup commands were invalid.

     * A good example of this is a Wi-Fi connection.
 If the password is incorrectly set in sub-state 7, the module accepts the password based on syntax alone.